KBNLresearch/SaveToWaybackMachine/Literatuurplein/README.md

 ## The data
 * Every Excel file contains 4 standard columns:
   - *LiteratuurpleinURL* : URL of the page on literatuurplein.nl.
-As this site has been phased out by now, these URLs are not accessible anymore)
+As this site has been phased out by now, these URLs are not accessible anymore.
   - *LiteratuurpleinArchiefURL* : WBM URL of the archived page , starting with *http://web.archive.org/web/*
   - *ArchiefURLStatusCheck-datestamp* : [HTTP response status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) of the WBM page, indicating if that page could be requested without issues at the given datestamp.
 All pages should have Status 200 = OK.
   - *Klik* : Clicking on this will open the archived page in a browser.